Travel Insurance for Africa from USA 2026

 Why Group Travel Insurance?

-Since the regular domestic health insurance will usually not cover you outside your home country you can buy cheap Group travel health insurance for visiting Africa.
+Since domestic health insurance usually does not cover you abroad, you can opt for group travel health insurance for visiting Africa.

 Benefits of Group Travel Plans

-The group travel plans are cheaper when compared to individual travel medical insurance.
-There is usually a discount of about 10% or more in group travel policies when compared to individual visitor health insurance for the same destination.
+Group travel plans are typically more affordable than individual plans.
+You can often get a discount of about 10% or more compared to individual travel medical insurance for the same destination.

 group travel insurance